Quantum graphs of homomorphisms: Homomorphisms as quantum operations

 \section{Homomorphisms as quantum operations}

 In this section, we identify homomorphisms between finite quantum graphs with certain quantum operations, confirming that \cref{A} is, for finite quantum graphs, a special case of \cite[Definition~8.5]{zbMATH07388954}.
 The latter definition is a quantum generalization of substochastic graph homomorphisms, whereas \cref{A} is a quantum generalization of graph homomorphisms in the standard sense.
+Much of this section revisits results from \cite{zbMATH07809225}, which we present in a less general and more elementary way.

 Any finite physical system, such as a computer with both quantum and classical registers, may be modeled by a finite-dimensional von Neumann algebra.
 Up to isomorphism, finite-dimensional von Neumann algebras are exactly unital $\dagger$-algebras of matrices, so in this section, we will work explicitly with this class, following \cite{zbMATH07388954}.
 We call such algebras \emph{matrix $\dagger$-algebras}.
 A \emph{quantum operation} between two finite physical systems is then defined to be a trace-nonincreasing completely positive map $\varphi\: \M \to \N$, where $\M \subseteq M_m(\CC)$ and $\N \subseteq M_n(\CC)$ are matrix $\dagger$-algebras \cite{zbMATH05995689}.